phiil-92/ssh-manager/README.md

 - Tab groups
 - Terminal Themes
 - Wake-On-Lan (Save the MAC-Address of the host you want to wake when connecting for it to work)
-- 2FA for unlocking the vault (Optional)
 - Option to log terminal inputs and download them at any point

 ### Security
 - This is intended to be used in a trusted network / homelab.
 Do not expose to the internet or an untrusted network.(Atleast not without a reverse proxy, but honestly just don't...)
 - Recommend putting it behind a reverse proxy with HTTPS.
+- 2FA
+- Credential store AES256-GCM encrypted

 ## Install